 Before you go for a run, you should charge the device (Charging the Device, page 1).
-Before you can use an ANT+ sensor for your run, you must pair the sensor with your device (Pairing ANT+ Sensors, page 21).
+Before you can use an ANT+ sensor for your run, you must pair the sensor with your device (Pairing ANT+ Sensors, page 18).

 - 1 Put on your ANT+ sensors, such as a foot pod or heart rate monitor (optional). - 2 From the clock, select START. - 3 Select Run. - 4 When using optional ANT+ sensors, wait while the device connects to the sensors. - 5 Go outside, and wait while the device locates satellites. - 6 Select START to start the timer.

-- 7 Start your activity.

-- 8 Select LAP to record laps (optional).

-- 9 Select UP or DOWN to view additional data pages (optional).10 After you complete your activity, select STOP > Save.
+History is recorded only while the timer is running. - 7 Start your activity. - 8 Select LAP to record laps (optional). - 9 Select UP or DOWN to view additional data pages (optional). - 10 After you complete your activity, select STOP > Save.